crystalowens/oreometer/README.md

 ## 3D printing instructions

 Design file set: Complete files are included [here](https://github.com/crystalowens/oreometer/tree/main/printable-files) to print a full Oreometer including .stl file format to be directly printable and .step file format to allow easy import and manipulation in most CAD software.
-We recommend Fusion 360, which is available with a free license for educational use.
+We recommend Autodesk Fusion 360, which is available with a free license for educational use.

-Designs were made in Autodesk Fusion 360 and printed out of PLA using a Creality Ender 3.
+Designs were made in Fusion 360 and printed out of PLA using a Creality Ender 3.
 Parts were sliced with Cura using a 0.3mm layer height, 20% infill, 210°C extruder temperature, and 55°C bed temperature, and printed with supports for the base halves, Oreo clamps, and penny castles.
-If a 3D printer isn’t available, parts could be printed at a local makerspace, in a local school or library that has a 3D printer, or ordered from a 3D printing company.
+If a 3D printer isn’t available, parts could be printed at a local makerspace, in a local school or library that has a 3D printer, or ordered from a 3D printing service bureau.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/96365229/163449986-2a796cef-dba0-480c-96cc-bbf98f40ec07.png">